Bylaw amendment, repeal and conversion requirements

 Where substantive amendments are required (for example, a large increase in the requisition amount or an expansion of the scope of the service), the regional district may choose to amend the bylaw in accordance with the requirements applicable to the adoption of the bylaw.

-The minister of Municipal Affairs and Housing also has the ability to require a regional district to amend or repeal a bylaw in accordance with the requirements applicable to the adoption of the bylaw, or, order that the bylaw receive approval of the electors prior to adoption.
+The minister responsible for local government also has the ability to require a regional district to amend or repeal a bylaw in accordance with the requirements applicable to the adoption of the bylaw, or, order that the bylaw receive approval of the electors prior to adoption.
 This power is usually only exercised if the minster considers the change to have a significant impact on the electorate.

 If a regional district service establishing bylaw contains special provisions for service withdrawal, these cannot be altered without consent from all of the participants in the service (as opposed to the two-thirds consent available for other service establishing bylaw amendments).